PrigodaOleg/pytest-vscode-pycharm-cls/README.md

 ### Integration to PyCharm
 Attention: debug server is not integrated in community PyCharm version.
 Sad.
 First, create Debug Server configuration.
-Second, install pydevd_pycharm to remote (or local) machine where you planned to run pytest.
-Be careful to choose version, it must be equal to your PyCharm version.

-    pip3 install pydevd-pycharm~=212.5457.59

 At start tests: